 This guide provides resources for finding legislative information.
 You may also use it to find information on health policy and issues related to the organization, economics, and politics of healthcare systems.

 Or, use Google to retrieve information on past, current, and potential legislation.
-To create an effective Google search statement, try combining the following: The Boolean connector AND, the word legislation, and words that succinctly describe your topic.
+To create an effective Google search statement, use the Boolean connector "AND" to combine search terms that succinctly describe your topic.
 Here's an example of a good search statement: nurse staffing AND legislation.

 Need a refresher on how Congress works?